 After all the dirty work comes the fun part.
 Here, you can now work on the theme that you want to do for your basement man cave.
 Decorate your walls with decals, memorabilia, and posters.
 Arrange your furniture and install your entertainment systems.

 If you added a wet bar, you can decorate it with neon lights & fancy bar signs.
 Add some comfortable bar stools and toss a couple of wine accessories.
-You can find all of these great man cave items from our one-stop man cave store.

 When all is said and done, the last thing you need to do is to make sure everything has been polished, connected, and installed properly.
 Then, you can invite your friends over and have a beer as you watch Sunday night football on your basement man cave.